Jakub Słowik

-Jakub Waldemar Słowik (born 31 August 1991) is a Polish professional footballer who plays as a goalkeeper for J1 League club Yokohama FC.
+Jakub Waldemar Słowik (born 31 August 1991) is a Polish professional footballer who plays as a goalkeeper for club Mito HollyHock, on loan from Yokohama FC.

 Career

 In January 2015, Słowik went on a week-long trial with English Championship side Reading.

 In June 2015, Słowik signed a two-year contract to play for Pogoń Szczecin.

 On 22 June 2017, he signed a contract with Śląsk Wrocław.